Clinical FAQs

 General

-Is there a set timeframe for the clinic to return your call when you leave a message?
+Is there a set timeframe for the clinic to reply when you leave a message?

-The clinic staff are often carryout procedures or seeing patients in appointments throughout the day, however, we endeavor to return all phone calls on the same day up until 6pm.
-Calls after 6pm will be responded to the following day.
-If you are leaving a message on our answering machine please can you leave your full name, date of birth and contact number.
+The clinic staff carry out procedures or see patients in appointments throughout the day; however, we endeavour to reply to all queries until 6pm.
+Messages after 6pm will be responded to the following day.

 What number should I be calling to enquire about treatment/appointments?